Accepting new patients

 Management of acute and chronic musculoskeletal pain at the joints in the upper and lower extremities; neck pain and back pain; medical management related to the rehabilitation of stroke, traumatic brain injuries, spinal cord injuries and various neuromuscular disorders

 Dr. Huang enjoys gardening, snorkeling, horseback riding, bicycling and traveling with his wife and daughter to various countries to try different foods.
-In addition to the family dog, he enjoys keeping fish as pets.
+He also enjoys keeping koi fish as pets.

 Philosophy of Care